Dr. William Elmore

 During her time at SCO, Dr. Elmore traveled on mission trips to Guatemala and Honduras to provide vision care abroad with the Fellowship of Christian Optometrists.
 She was also involved in Remote Area Medical and Lions Club, working to provide vision care to the underserved within the USA.
 Dr. Elmore completed clinical rotations at Walter Reed National Medical Center in Bethesda, Maryland and Columbus Eye Care in Whiteville, North Carolina.
 Dr. Elmore received scholarship and awards for clinical care while at SCO, and was named in Who’s Who Among Students in American Universities and Colleges.

-Since returning to North Carolina, Dr. Elmore enjoys serving in her community and traveling.
-Dr. Elmore is a President of the Dunn Rotary Club and a member of the Fayetteville Kiwanis Club and the Grays Creek Ruitan Club.
-She also enjoys serving as a mentor to students interested in Health professions.
+Since returning to North Carolina, Dr. Elmore enjoys serving in her community and traveling with her husband.
+Dr. Elmore is a President of the Dunn Rotary Club, a member of the Fayetteville Kiwanis Club, and a participant in the Institute for Community Leadership.
+She also volunteers providing free eye care to patients at The Care Clinic.
+Dr. Elmore enjoys serving as a mentor to students interested in Health professions.